ervce/ervce/README.md

 - **Creative Projects**: Aesthetics, fashion, music, and crafts

 ## 📈 Future Goals
 I am working towards building a tech enterprise that merges my interests in AI, data engineering, and creative innovation.
-My vision is to create impactful solutions that drive progress and make a difference in the tech industry.
+My vision is to create impactful solutions that drive progress and make a difference in the tech and science industries.

 ## 📫 Contact Information
 If you’re interested in collaboration or discussing a project, feel free to reach out: